Overview

 data["account_status"] == "Active"

-Target: The data is sent to a legacy banking CRM (e.g., Microsoft Dynamics 365) via a REST API to update customer account profiles.
+The processed data is sent to a legacy banking CRM such as Microsoft Dynamics 365 using a REST API to update customer account profiles.

-Use Case: A bank uses the SOAP API to sync account details to Microsoft Dynamics 365, enabling relationship managers to track active accounts.
-Biweekly syncs (0 6 * * WED) in the IST timezone (Asia/Kolkata) ensure timely updates.
+A bank synchronizes account details to Microsoft Dynamics 365, enabling relationship managers to track active accounts.
+Biweekly synchronization runs at:

 GraphQL API Integration (Banking)